Learn something new every day

 A dark coaster is an indoor roller coaster with lighting conditions which can be manipulated so that riders sit in complete darkness.
-Many dark coasters have a mix of dark and lighted conditions to thrill and terrify their riders, and many major theme parks have a dark coaster; such coasters often become major attractions.
+Many dark coasters have a mix of dark and lighted conditions to thrill and terrify their riders, and many major theme parks have one; such coasters often become major attractions.
 If you are unsure about whether or not a theme park has a dark coaster, you can check with staff or read reviews of the site, although such coasters are usually discussed in promotional materials, often at length.

 Riding in the darkness on a roller coaster can be quite an intense experience.
 Because you cannot see the track ahead, you have no way of knowing which way you're going, and how you will get there.
 Some people find this experience quite thrilling, enjoying the unpredictability of the experience and relishing the accompany stomach flipping and nerves.
-For others, a dark coaster is a bit too intense and scary.
+For others, this coaster is a bit too intense and scary.

-For those who have not ridden on a dark coaster before, starting out on a dark coaster which is entirely pitch black may not be the best move.
-It can help to close your eyes or wear a blindfold on a regular roller coaster to get an idea of what it feels like in an environment where you can easily open your eyes again to see what is going on, or to ride a dark coaster with mixed lighting levels.
+For those who have not ridden on a dark coaster before, starting out on a coaster which is entirely pitch black may not be the best move.
+It can help to close your eyes or wear a blindfold on a regular roller coaster to get an idea of what it feels like in an environment where you can easily open your eyes again to see what is going on, or to ride a coaster with mixed lighting levels.
 People who find themselves uncomfortable or distressed on a test run may want to skip the genuine dark coaster experience.

 I think Disney's Space Mountain is the first dark coaster I remember hearing about.
 I heard the lines were hours long for the first few years, even.